rhodcodes/blog/content/posts/2021/02/setting-up-git-on-windows/index.md

 ### SSH-Agent

-SSH-Agent is a tool that manages your keys for you and runs as a Windows service.
-By default Windows disables the service so we'll start it and then set its startup type to Automatic so that it's always available.
+SSH-Agent is a service that manages the SSH keys that we'll create later on.By default it's disabled, so we'll start off by getting it to run, and making it start up automatically on boot.

 ```ps
 # (With Admin rights)